dotnet/docs-maui/docs/macos/deployment/publish-app-store.md

 ## Update Info.plist

-Before publishing your app, you should update its *Info.plist* file with additional information to ensure that the app can be uploaded to the App Store, and to help ensure a smooth App Store review process.
+Before publishing your app, you should update its *Info.plist* file with additional information to ensure that the app can be uploaded to the Mac App Store, and to help ensure a smooth App Store review process.

 ### Specify the user interface idiom